 Da Hong Pao oolong is amongst the most popular and recognised Wu Yi Rock teas.
 These are also sometime referred to by their English name ‘Bohea’.
 As historically the term Bohea was used to apply to lower grades of tea, the preferred term for teas coming out of this terroir is Wu Yi tea or Wu Yi Rock (Wu Yi Shan) tea.
 Wu Yi teas are grown on rocky mountainsides where the soil is high in mineral content and the growth of the tea trees is much slower.
 This terroir results in a distinctive ‘rock’ taste that is prized amongst tea lovers for the characteristic profile that is stony and mineral in taste but features a long lasting sweet aftertaste.

-Our Da Hong Pao ‘Classic’ Big Red Robe has a wonderfully balanced Wu Yi Rock character with a good degree of the classic mineral ‘Rock’ taste.
+Our Da Hong Pao ‘Classic’ Big Red Robe from Ban Yan has a balanced Wu Yi Rock character with a good degree of the classic mineral ‘Rock’ taste.
 While our ‘Special’ version is definitely a bit more complex and refined, this ‘Classic’ version offers a great insight into a famous, classic Da Hong Pao flavour.
 The dark twisted leaves have a distinctive roasted aroma.
 They produce a dark amber liquor with a comforting roasted aroma.
 We always find that this tea is best after about 6-12 months rest from production date to allow the flavour to mellow and balance.
 The taste of this Da Hong Pao is brisk, mineral, with soothing roasted flavours.
 There are lightly sweet, floral notes, a touch of maltiness and a nice savoury and lightly metallic edge on the aftertaste.
 We also detect the slightest hint of tobacco on the very top notes!

 We suggest brewing parameters of 90°C for 3-4 minutes according to your taste, brewing 3 or more times.